Bury Mount: History

-The most likely period for its construction was the Great Anarchy period (1135–1152), when England was divided between the supporters of King Stephen and Empress Maud.
+The most likely period for its construction was the Great Anarchy period (1135–1152), when England was divided between the supporters of King Stephen and Empress Matilda.
 It was about the time that the Manor of Towcester passed from the Crown to the St. Hiliary family.
 The castle would have been used as a symbol of power, been the residence of the lord of the manor's bailiff or reeve, an encampment for troops and cavalry raised during periods of hostility and offer hospitality to the lord and his retinue whilst travelling.
 It was to be dominated by a large motte surrounded by a ditch and topped by a tower which created both a stronghold and a watchtower.

 Documentary evidence shows that in the 15th century there was a gate at the junction of the two lanes leading into the bailey.
 In this area would be living quarters for the constable of the castle and the small permanent garrison, detached kitchens, a brewhouse, barns and sheds for storage of food and equipment, stabling, privies, a well and accommodation for livestock.
 It would have been tightly packed with buildings and would have bustled with activity when fully garrisoned.

 The traditional view is that earth mottes had palisades around the summit of the motte which was approached by a flying bridge or ladder and within this well defended upper section would have been a tall timber tower.
 The few excavations of mottes that have occurred show they varied considerably in form.
 There is the possibility that Bury Mount does not follow the standard form.
 In 1392 it was described as a mound tower within a moat, which suggests that it would have had a stone tower as a wooden tower is unlikely at that date.
 Shortly before 1824, possibly whilst they were excavating away the south-west section of the mount to construct a cottage, a "subterraeneous arched passage fifteen yards in length" was found.
 These two documentary sources suggest that the motte may have been of a similar type to the motte excavated at South Mimms, Hertfordshire in the 1960s.
 Although the South Mimms motte looked like a typical castle earthwork they found that "the tower was set within the motte, and the entrance to the castle was gained via a tunnel through the motte into the tower".
 Most of the mound at South Mimms had been revetted so that little of the motte was visible.
 It was probably built around 1141 by the Earl of Essex.
 If the Towcester motte is of this form then it would be rare survival.